-Recently completed and now open to the public, the Salesforce Transit Center, a bus and high-speed rail station to open in 2018, will be capped at the roof with an iconic 5.4 acre park, designed as both a public destination and community park within downtown San Francisco.
-The rooftop park will serve as an essential element in the growth of the new East Cut neighborhood in San Francisco and provides high-quality open space in an area whose popularity is growing rapidly but that that lacks significant public open space for park development.
+Recently completed and now open to the public, the Salesforce Transit Center, a bus and high-speed rail station that opened on August 11, 2018, is capped at the roof with an iconic 5.4 acre park, designed as both a public destination and community park within downtown San Francisco.
+The rooftop park serves as an essential element in the growth of the new East Cut neighborhood in San Francisco and provides high-quality open space in an area whose popularity is growing rapidly but that that lacks significant public open space for park development.

 Salesforce Park has been conceived of as a multifunctional space providing respite, activity, and education for transit users and local residents alike.
 It is integrally designed with the building in order to achieve expansive areas of soil to support large, healthy trees and shrubs, and to seamlessly tie into the architectural sustainability systems.
 Bridges connect three adjacent towers directly to the park, allowing people who spend their days above the park to descend directly into it.

 The park design is composed of curving paths that lead visitors through different experiential settings, both contemplative and social.
 In order to create a topography that blurs the distinction between roof and ground, the park will integrate mounded vegetated hills with domed architectural skylights that allow daylight into the terminal below.
 Feature gardens and special plantings highlight the plant communities that thrive in San Francisco's Mediterranean climate and the relative warmth of this rooftop location.
 Public art punctuates the entire facility including the rooftop park with a dynamic Bus Jet Fountain, by environmental artist Ned Kahn on a 1,200-foot-long Bus Jet Fountain—a feature in which buses moving through the terminal trigger jets of water in the park above.

-The park will actively improve the environment by absorbing carbon dioxide from bus exhaust, treat and recycle water, and create a locus in downtown San Francisco for birds, butterflies, and other pollinators.
-Storm-water runoff from the roof-top park, as well as water from the sinks in the terminal building, will be collected and polished in a subsurface constructed wetland at the east end of the park.
-The water will then be used in the restrooms throughout the terminal.
+The park actively improves the environment by absorbing carbon dioxide from bus exhaust, treating and recycling water, and creating a locus in downtown San Francisco for birds, butterflies, and other pollinators.
+Storm-water runoff from the roof-top park, as well as water from the sinks in the terminal building, is collected and polished in a subsurface constructed wetland at the east end of the park.
+The water is then used in the restrooms throughout the terminal.